fabienbk/pixi-scala-js/README.md

 ##### Vector2 implementation #####

-`pixiscalajs.extensions.Vector2` is a `PIXI.Point` implicitly-convertible Vector 2D implementation, with some common function and operators (operators, magnitude, etc.).
+`pixiscalajs.extensions.Vector2` is a `PIXI.Point` implicitly-convertible Vector 2D implementation, with some common function and operators (arithmetic, magnitude, etc.).

 ##### Keyboard Bindings #####